Brazilian tourist has been trapped 1,600ft down an active volcano

-Brazilian tourist, 26, has been trapped 1,600ft down an active volcano for three days after ‘guide abandoned her’ when she got tired
+Brazilian tourist has been trapped 1,600ft down an active volcano for three days after ‘guide abandoned her’

 Juliana Marins’ condition remains unknown more than three days later